srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 In our scenario, we need to create two routes:

 * the first route will be to storage for archiving data
-* the second route will to an Event Hub for anomaly detection
+* the second route will be to an Azure Stream Analytics job

 Since message routes are best built and tested one at a time, this exercise will focus on the storage route.
 We'll call this route the "logging" route, and it involves digging a few levels deep into the creation of Azure resources.
 All the features required to build this route are available in the Azure portal.